 It’s cheap and easy to get from the airport to the city ready to kick off your Kuala Lumpur itinerary.
 There are a couple of options for doing so, as broken down below.

-Traffic dependent, it takes around 50 minutes to get into Kuala Lumpur by cab.
+It takes around 50 minutes to get into Kuala Lumpur by cab depending on the traffic.
 Cabs are available from the airport 24/7.

 Is Kuala Lumpur Safe?

 From a safety perspective, Kuala Lumpur seems to have a bad rep. If you read everything that google barfs up when you search “Is Kuala Lumpur safe?” you might make yourself anxious about your Malay adventure.

 As with travelling anywhere, you should exert basic common sense when travelling in Malaysia.
 Bag snatchings, muggings are reported as being common incidents in Kuala Lumpur.